huserben/TfsExtensions/BuildTasks/overview.md

 The latest release notes can be found on [Github](https://github.com/huserben/TfsExtensions/blob/master/BuildTasks/ReleaseNotes.md).

 ## Preview of Version 3.* now available
-This version of the tasks are making use now of the official node.js library from microsoft to access the VSTS/TFS instead of relying on a custom implementation.
+This version of the tasks are making use now of the official node.js library from Microsoft to access the VSTS/TFS instead of relying on a custom implementation.
 This brings the advantage of having many things built-in by design, being more uptodate with the current state of the REST API and making it easier to extend functionality.

 ### Disclaimer
 The basic functionality was retested and worked fine.
 However there might be some cases where some things now look or behave a bit different (for example the logging).
 If you experience anything please let me know by creating a new issue on github.

 ### Updating from Version 2.* to 3.*
 There are only slight interface changes.
 If a custom TFS/VSTS Server address is used, the Team Project has to be specified now in a seperate variable instead of being part of the URL.
 If you don't use a custom URL, everything stays the same.
-Moreover, the *Default Authentication* option was now removed completly, after beeing obsolete since version 2.
+Moreover, the *Default Authentication* option was now removed completly, after being obsolete since version 2.

 ## Updating from Version 1.* to 2.0.0
 In order to update your Task from Version 1.* to the new Version 2.0.0, you have to manually switch the Version in the Build Definition: